cslarsen/stack-machine/README.md

 Note that this function needs definitions for the functions `+` and `-1`.

-So, to create a program to multiply two numbers, put the following into a file `hey.src`:
+Recall the program to multiply two numbers.
+Put the following in a file `hey.src`:

     3 2 * outnum
     '\n' out
     halt

-Since the core library is in `tests/core.src` we have to load if before the main program:
+If we concatenate the core library with our program, we get:

     $ cat tests/core.src hey.src | ./sm
     6

-A complete program without the core dependency could be:
+You could implement the whole program without depending on the core library:

     ; semi-obfuscated multiply and print
+    ; does not depend on any libraries

+    ; re-inventing the wheel can be very educational!

     main:
       12345 67890 * outnum
       '\n' out
       halt

+    ; multiplication function w/inner loop
     *:
       R: nop C: nop N: nop
       &C stor dup &R stor &N stor